Nabil Bentaleb

-Born in France, Bentaleb made his senior international debut in March 2014 and has represented Algeria at the 2014 FIFA World Cup and the 2015 and 2017 Africa Cup of Nations.
+Bentaleb made his senior international debut in March 2014 and has represented Algeria at the 2014 FIFA World Cup and the Africa Cup of Nations in 2015, 2017 and 2023.

 Club career

 Early career

 Born in Lille to Algerian parents from Mostaganem, Bentaleb started his career at the academy of local side, Lille.
 However, he was released from the academy at the age of 15 and then went to Belgium to play for Mouscron.
 Bentaleb then went on trial with Birmingham City before eventually signing into the academy of Tottenham Hotspur in January 2012.
-During the 2012–13 season Bentaleb broke into the under-21 side at Tottenham and scored four goals in fourteen matches, including a winning goal against Arsenal's Academy.
+During the 2012–13 season, Bentaleb broke into the under-21 side at Tottenham and scored four goals in fourteen matches, including the winning goal against Arsenal's Academy.
 His performance that season earned him a new four-year contract at Tottenham Hotspur until 2018.

 Tottenham Hotspur

 On 22 December 2013, Bentaleb was selected into the 18-man first-team squad for Tottenham Hotspur in a Premier League match against Southampton.
 He made his professional debut in that match when he came on as a substitute in the 50th minute for Mousa Dembélé, Tottenham won the match 3–2.
 His first start for Spurs came in the North London derby against Arsenal in the third round of the FA Cup on 4 January.
 Bentaleb scored his first goal for the club on 17 December 2014 in the fifth round of the Football League Cup against Newcastle United.

 On 1 March 2015, Bentaleb started for Tottenham in the 2015 Football League Cup Final, a match they lost 2–0 to Chelsea.
 On 6 July, he signed a new five-year contract.